-Shortfalls are anticipated to be partially offset by lapses totaling \$16.2 million in several accounts, primarily due to caseload trends.
-The \$2.2 million lapse in Old Age Assistance account and \$3.5 million lapse in the Aid to the Disabled account reflect caseload levels being more than 7% below this same period in FY 19.
-Temporary Family Assistance and the Connecticut Home Care Program continue to see lower than budgeted monthly expenditures and enrollment, resulting in lapses of \$2.5 million and \$3 million, respectively.
+The shortfalls are partially offset by lapses totaling \$16.2 million in several accounts primarily due to caseload trends.
+The \$2.2 million lapse in Old Age Assistance and \$3.5 million under Aid to the Disabled reflect caseload levels being more than 7% below this same period in FY 19.
+Temporary Family Assistance and the Connecticut Home Care Program continue to see lower than budgeted monthly expenditures and enrollment resulting in lapses of \$2.5 million and \$3 million, respectively.
 In addition, the Personal Services lapse of \$3 million is the result of slower than anticipated hiring, while the Other Expenses lapse of \$2 million is due to lower than budgeted expenditures.
+The \$31,102 lapse in the Hospital Supplemental Payments line item reflects the expenditure of the amount specified in Exhibit 6 of the hospital settlement agreement.

-Department of Emergency Services and Public Protection - \$5.3 million
+Department of Emergency Services and Public Protection - \$5.8 million

-The agency's projected shortfall is comprised of a \$5.3 million deficiency in the Personal Services account.
+The agency's projected shortfall is comprised of a \$5.8 million deficiency in the Personal Services account.
 Overtime expenses within the agency continue to rise as the department experiences above-average retirements.
 There were 100 retirements within Department of Emergency Services and Public Protection (DESPP) in FY 19, and there have been approximately 70 to date this fiscal year.
 With more vacancies, existing troopers are required to fill existing shifts.
 Compared to the first two quarters of FY 19, overtime expenses are up \$2.4 million (14.5%) in FY 20 over the same period.
 Retirements have also cost DESPP \$1.5 million in vacation and sick time payouts this fiscal year.